rune-rs/rune/book/src/items_imports.md

 ```

 Every item used in a Rune program must be known at compile time.
 This is one of
 the guarantees a Rune scripts are required to fulfill.
-It's otherwise typical
-for dynamic programming languages not to require this.
-But while Rune is also a
-dynamic language, it tries to be as helpful as possible and avoid patterns which
-might be a source for bugs.